devmarissa/Summoners/README.md

 # User Interface
 ## Toolbar
+There will be a custom toolbar with buttons that open your inventory and quest list.
 ## Player Health/Karma Bars
+There will be a player stat bar in the top left corner displaying your avatar through a ViewportFrame, with two bars next to it displaying your current health and karma status.
 ## Inventory
+This will be accessible through a button in the toolbar as well as the "G" hotkey.
+It will display all of the artifacts and summoning books you own.
 ## Quest List
 ## Cosmetics Customization
 ## Guild Management
 ## Map
+There will be a minimap system that displays your current location in the world of Inamorta in the top right corner of your screen.

 # Monetization